 Create an objective

-- On the Objectives tab, add a new objective.
+- On the Objectives tab, select Add Objective.

 - Give it a clear name staff will recognize, like "Open the safe" or "Find the key."